misauraleitao/coimbra-travels/README.md

 1. Add email to register and reset password feature on log in in case the user has forgotten their password.
 2. Add a profile picture option on profile, meaning the user could upload their profile picture from their computer files.

-# Technology and Resources Used for this project :
+# Technology

+Theese are what I used for this project.

 1. HTML5
 2. CSS3